 2. University of Amsterdam

-Meanwhile, professionals who wish to develop their journalism further and broadcast media skills may pursue a joint program in Erasmus Mundus Master’s in Journalism, Media, and Globalization.
-It lasts two years and provides students an opportunity to study in up to three participating universities in Australia, Chile, Denmark, Germany, the Netherlands, the UK, or the US.
+Meanwhile, professionals who wish to develop their journalism and media skills further may pursue the Erasmus Mundus Master’s in Journalism, Media, and Globalisation.
+It lasts two years and allows students to study in two different countries through the program’s international consortium.

 3. Nanyang Technological University